 Children in the school's Butterfly Meadow are educated using a variety of strategies and methods.
 Butterfly Meadow has a high ratio of adults to children.
-The staff in Butterfly Meadow are highly experienced at directing expertise and resources to help individual pupils, either through intervention programmes or in class.
+The teachers and teaching assistants in our Butterfly Meadow are highly experienced at directing expertise and resources to help individual pupils, either through intervention programmes or in class.
 Children are taught a specialised curriculum to meet their needs, and the department teacher adapts learning tasks for each child.
 Children access tray tasks that are closely matched to their levels of learning.
-Children are assessed regularly using a specialised assessment framework, to track progress.
+Children are assessed regularly using a special assessment framework, to track progress.
 Their learning journey will be documented and shared with you through conversations and meetings.